cloud-solutions/zend-sentry/README.md

-A Zend Framework module that lets you log exceptions, errors or whatever you wish to the Sentry service.
+A Zend Framework 3 module that lets you log exceptions, errors or whatever you wish to the Sentry service.

 Scrutizier analysis: [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/cloud-solutions/zend-sentry/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/cloud-solutions/zend-sentry/?branch=master) [![Build Status](https://scrutinizer-ci.com/g/cloud-solutions/zend-sentry/badges/build.png?b=master)](https://scrutinizer-ci.com/g/cloud-solutions/zend-sentry/build-status/master)

 ZendSentry is released under the New BSD License.

-The current version of ZendSentry for ZF3 is `3.4.0`.
+The current version of ZendSentry for ZF3 is `3.5.0`.
 It supports Zend Framework >= 3.0.
-For other versions see tags in the 1.* series as well as 2.* series.
+For older versions of Zend Framework see tags in the 1.* series as well as 2.* series. **Please note** that we are no longer supporting these older branches.

-#Latest Changes
-- possibility to add extra context to the log event
-- Switch Raven dependency to new official sentry/sentry repository
-- Fix problem introduced by ZF BC break in ZF version 2.5.3 and branch of legacy branch

-# Important Changes
+# Recent important Changes
+- 3.5.0: Add support for new
 - 3.4.0: Add possibility to switch off usage of raven-js CDN
 - 3.3.0: Add possibility to pass config options to ravenjs
-- 3.2.0: Upgrade dependencies to `sentry/sentry` 1.7.0 and `ravenjs` 3.17.0
-- 3.0.1: ViewHelper fix
-- 3.0.0: First ZF2 release with latest sentry SDK dependencies and ZF3 compatibility fixes
-- 2.2.1: Fix: Only detach HttpExceptionStrategy if it exists
-- 2.0.0: New major version for ZF >=2.5.3
-- 1.5.2: Configurable error messages
-- 1.4.0: Raven configuration can now be overwritten through ZendSentry configuration if needed
-- 1.2.0: supports tags, every logging action returns the Sentry event_id, Raven is registered as Service
-- 0.3.1: dedicated CLI ExceptionStrategy (credits to Mateusz Mirosławski)

 # Introduction